Home / Mica Regulation

 A new asset class: E-Money Tokens (EMT)

 Electronic Money Token (EMT) is one of the three classes of crypto assets as defined by the MICA regulation.
-As the name implies, Electronic Money Tokens are relevant to Electronic Money laws and therefore lay into the scope of Electronic Money Institutions.
-Such a license is therefore required to issue EMTs, and the operation of such a licensed entity (EMI or credit institution, as per Directive 2009/110/EC) may overrule the need for registration as a CASP under the MiCA regulation.
+Under MiCA, only Electronic Money Institutions and credit institutions are authorised to issue EMTs.
+Such a license is therefore required to issue EMTs, and the operation of such a licensed entity (EMI or credit institution, as per Directive 2009/110/EC) allows them to provide crypto-asset services without a separate CASP authorisation, provided they notify the competent authority 40 working days in advance as per Article 60.
+Credit institutions are exempt from seeking separate authorisation for issuing EMTs and asset-referenced tokens (ARTs).

-The procedure to issue EMTs under MiCA requires fulfilling first a certain number of requirements:
+The procedure to issue EMTs under MiCA requires fulfilling a certain number of requirements:

-• Authorized as an EMI or credit institution within the EU, as per Article 48.1.(a);
+• Getting authorised as an EMI or credit institution within the EU, as per Article 48.1.(a);

 • A complete whitepaper, compliant with Article 51 and Annex III of the Regulation;